 Watching the film now, with my infant daughter sleeping on my chest and my aging parents beside us—all of us together as we weather the first weeks of the novel coronavirus outbreak in the United States—I see that a film that I thought would be about the historical symbolism of two powerful plants is also about the fragility and power of our present moment.
 The Thibons and Jodreys taught me that the anxiety and guesswork of farming is also matched by its wonder and beauty, and that parenting is much the same.
 A labor of love and exhaustion.
 A project of courage and fear, perhaps in equal parts.

 In the end, I hope WEED & WINE is a reminder that none of us—farmer, consumer, parent, child—is stronger than the cultural networks of which we are a part.
 Heritage dramatically impacts how we view the plants we consume.
-It shapes how we celebrate or marginalize the growers who cultivate the them.
+It shapes how we celebrate or marginalize the growers who cultivate them.
 It determines how we perceive the people we define as farmers and artisans.

-So too does age, time, culture and circumstances shift our perceptions of parent and child.
+So too do age, time, culture and circumstances shift our perceptions of parent and child.
 Of how we will answer the age-old question of whether it is the parents who raise the children, or vice versa, or both.
 Of independence and interdependence.
 Of competing and complementary notions of freedom.
 Of how to grow and flourish in a world rife with change.

 For me, making this film was at first a lesson in the importance of interrogating and redefining my own understandings of wine, cannabis, family and farming—thereby perceiving each anew through the lens of this story.
 Perhaps it will also be that for you.